sheakeogh/HackerRank/Strings/README.md

-This covers all the questions in the Strings section.
+This covers most of the questions in the Strings section.